gabrielfalcao/bose/doc/usage.rst

   python /path/to/bose/core.py

-Please see the usage message for the bosetests script for information about how to control which tests bose runs, which plugins are loaded, and the test output.
+Please see the usage message for the psytests script for information about how to control which tests bose runs, which plugins are loaded, and the test output.